ankurkmaurya/aFileWidget/README.md

 # aFileWidget (A File Upload Widget for Web Page)
-A javascript file select widget.
+A Javascript file select widget.
 It is used to select file from the local system and view the selected file on the web page.

 ## 1. Initialize the File Widget